checkly/docs.checklyhq.com/site/content/docs/cli/constructs.md

 })
 ```

-- `name` : A human readable name for your Check Group.
+- `name` : A friendly name for your Check Group.
 - `concurrency`: A number indicating the amount of concurrent Checks to run when a group is triggered.
 - `locations`: An array of location codes where to run the Checks in the group, i.e. `['us-east-1', 'eu-west-1]`.
 - `privateLocations`: An array of [Private Locations](https://www.checklyhq.com/docs/private-locations/) slugs, i.e. `['datacenter-east-1]`.